haskell/containers/docs/map.rst

     Map.alter addValueIfMissing "new_key" (Map.fromList [("key", 0)])
     > fromList [("key",0),("new_key",1)]

-The function ``doubleIfPositivie`` below will need to be placed in a Haskell source file.
+The function ``doubleIfPositive`` below will need to be placed in a Haskell source file.

 ::